jakewins/boltalyzer/README.md

     Options
       --timemode [epoch | global-incremental | session-delta | iso8601]  (default: session-delta)
       --timeunit [us | ms]  (default: us)
-      --session [<n> | all]
+      --session <session no>
-          Filter which sessions to show, session id is incrementally determined in order of sessions appearing in the data dump.  (default: all)
+          Only work on this session, session no is incrementally determined in order of sessions appearing in the data dump
+      --query <query no>        Only work on this query, query no is incremental per session.
+This currently only filters the actual RUN statement, not related messages.
       --skip <n>  Skip n packets before starting output    (default: 0) -h  Print this message

 ## License